 Canva offers a wide range of features for free and has a paid upgrade with some additional features at fairly reasonable rates:

-Canva for Work does have some cool features you might find useful.
+Canva for Work has some cool features you might find useful.
 But if you just need to generate your book cover, you can absolutely do so with the free version.
 For the sake of being thorough, let’s quickly cover what Canva for Work has that the free version doesn’t:

 This is more useful for your social media marketing efforts.
-That said, if you’re making a concerted effort to promote your book(s) and brand through social media, the Resizing tool is kind of amazing.
+That said, if you’re attempting to promote your book(s) and brand through social media, the Resizing tool is kind of amazing.
 Just craft your image and select the social media platforms you’ll use it for, and Canva will automatically (magically) resize it for each.

 Why Use Canva for your Cover?

-Canva has a number of preconstructed covers and a ‘book cover maker’ option that gives you an array of book cover templates to choose from.
+Canva has several pre-constructed covers and a ‘book cover maker’ option that gives you an array of book cover templates to choose from.

 And those are just the first few categories visible.
 Using their templates helps make sure your cover fits your book’s genre.
 And Canva offers a ton of free to use stock images to customize your cover.
-Their premium images come in at the low price of $1.00 per download as well, making all of Canva’s offerings affordable.
+Their premium images come in at the low price of $1.00 per download, making all of Canva’s offerings affordable.

-If you are a novice or beginner with book designs and cover designing specifically, Canva is one of the best options to create a quality design without breaking your budget.
+If you are a novice or beginner with book designs and cover designing, Canva is one of the best options to create a quality design without breaking your budget.

 Using the Designer

-To test out Canva’s design options, I decided to make a cover for Alice’s Adventures in Wonderland.
+To test out Canva’s design options, I made a cover for Alice’s Adventures in Wonderland.
 An iconic book that has a lot of distinct cover design options.
 I started with a template but decided to completely go my own way with the design.

 Note that I am NOT a graphic designer and notoriously bad at cover design.